pipegalera/mojombo.github.io/courses/_posts/HSE - How to Win a Data Science Competition/2021-02-13-HSE-Week1-Intro.md

 ---
 layout: course
-title: HSE University - Week 1 - Introduction
+title: How To Win a Data Science Competition - Week 1 - Introduction
 ---

 {{ page.tittle }}